Route Prefix in ASP.NET Core Web API

 With the above changes in place, you can access the above three resources as we accessed them in our previous example, as shown in the image below.

-How do you override the Base Route in ASP.NET Core Web API Attribute Routing?
+How Do We override the Route Prefix in ASP.NET Core Web API?

 [Route("department/all")]